 - Paul Holes – The retired detective who helped solve the Golden State Killer case joined Ashley for a special Crime Junkie episode that drew 1.2 million listeners in its first 24 hours

-- Billy Jensen – The investigative journalist collaborated with Ashley on a two-part series examining unsolved murders that generated significant media attention
+- Billy Jensen, the investigative journalist, collaborated with Ashley on a two-part series examining unsolved murders that generated significant media attention

 - Dr. Michelle Ward – The criminal psychologist made guest appearances analyzing offender behavior that became some of the most shared episodes